dolph/irc-standup-bot/README.rst

 A simple script to provide automated cat herding for IRC-based standups.

-Schedule the bot to run via a cron job, and it'll connect to your IRC server, join the given channel, ping all the meeting attendees (even if they're not in the meeting channel), and thank the participants when the meeting is over.
+Schedule the bot to run via a cron job, and it'll connect to your IRC server, join the meeting channel, ping all the meeting attendees (even if they're not in the meeting channel), and thank the participants when the meeting is over.

 ------------
 Installation